 Yet, despite the hard work it requires, talent mapping pays off in the long run.
 Keep reading to learn more!

-The Benefits of Talent Mapping
+The Benefits of Talent Mapping in Recruitment

 In the modern recruiting landscape, talent mapping has three primary advantages: